Jack Hedley: Early life and education

 Hedley was born in London in 1929.
 His mother, Dorothy Withill, was 19 when she gave birth to him, and later married Albert Hawkins in 1936, although this man was not his father.
 He never knew the identity of his biological father.
 He came from humble beginnings, and used to earn money by collecting sacks of horse manure from the streets and selling them as fertiliser.
-However, he won a Beaverbrook scholarship to Downleas prep school, then another scholarship to Bryanston School, a boarding and day public school (at the time for boys only), in the village of Bryanston, near the market town of Blandford Forum, in Dorset, and finally another to the Britannia Royal Naval College in Dartmouth, where he became a cadet.
-He took a degree in history in 18 months.
+However, he won a Beaverbrook scholarship to Downleas prep school, then another scholarship to Bryanston School, a boarding and day public school (at the time for boys only), in the village of Bryanston, near the market town of Blandford Forum, in Dorset.
+He attended Emanuel School in Battersea and then became a cadet at the Britannia Royal Naval College in Dartmouth, where he took a degree in history for 18 months.

 He then spent eight years as a Royal Marine Commando, which included active service in Malaya, India, the East Indies, Australia and Korea.
 He rose from cadet to lieutenant but was eventually invalided out after a bullet smashed the butt of his rifle into his leg.
-After 18 months working for his mother in her business, he lost interest.

 He was unsure of what to do with his life, when he decided to follow a group of girls into a building and found himself inside RADA drama school.
 He signed up, and joined at the same time as Glenda Jackson and Alan Bates.
-The day after he left RADA, he got his first acting job, a small part in a Granada Television play in Manchester.
+He graduated drama school in 1957 with an Acting (RADA Diploma).
+The day after he graduated, he landed his first acting job, in a Granada Television play in Manchester.

-His mother established a direct mail firm and became a millionaire.
-For many years Jack was embarrassed by his origins, and answered questions on his "people" by saying they were either dead or abroad.
+Hedley's mother established a direct mail firm and became a millionaire.
+After 18 months working in his mother's business, he lost interest.For many years Jack was embarrassed by his origins, and answered questions on his "people" by saying they were either dead or abroad.

-Hedley died of a heart attack after a brief illness on 11 December 2021, at the age of 92.